 Dr. Henry Kissinger, the newly-married United States Secretary of State, gave an impromptu interview to?

-Dr. Henry Kissinger, the newly-married United States Secretary of State, gave an impromptu interview to reporters on the third day of his honeymoon in Acapulco, Mexico.
+Background: Dr. Henry Kissinger, the newly-married United States Secretary of State, gave an impromptu interview to reporters on the third day of his honeymoon in Acapulco, Mexico.
 Seated beside him on the verandah of the villa in which they are staying, was his wife -- the former Nancy Majinnes.

 They were married, suddenly, at Arlington, Virginia, on 30 march.
 Immediately afterwards they flew to Acapulco for their honeymoon.
 Although Dr. Kissinger and Miss Maginnes and been frequent companions for some time, their marriage took most people by surprise.